 Graphical dataflow programming languages, a.k.a. node-based visual programming.
 Probably descended from flow based programming or at least dataflow programming.
 A specific kind of DSL, with a visual functional graph interface.
 There is much crossover between these and the new generation of low code development systems.

-For the record, I hate programming using visual dataflow, although I do like visualizing my programs this way.
+For the record, I hate programming using a purely visual dataflow. although I do like visualizing my programs this way.
 The patchers that offer only a GUI workflow are arse-backwards for my work process, forcing you to click a million times to do every simple thing.
-But they are famous, and seem simple to the sort of people who prefer clicking on 100 buttons instead of tapping 100 keys.
+Code representations of program is prime.
+If I lose this I am crippled.
+Purely visual methods seem simple to the sort of people who prefer clicking on 100 buttons instead of tapping 100 keys.
 These are the same kind of people who will drive their cars until the rims are on the road rather than take half an hour to pump up the tyres.

 This is popular in audio,

 and Quartz Composer, where we generally refer to “patcher” programming styles.

 Also seen in web api programming systems like

 Possibly the most important application now is the neural net paradigm that treats neural data flow as a dataflow graph.